Featured snippets are prime real estate and will bring you lots of traffic and brand awareness for your website.

-They appear right at the top of the search results.
-They’re sometimes referred to as 'Position 0' because they appear above the Position #1 search result.
+They appear at the very top of the search results.
+They’re sometimes referred to as 'Position 0' because they appear above Position #1.

 The idea behind featured snippets is that searchers can get the information they’re looking for without leaving the Google search results.